farmdawgnation/snipper/README.md

 Matt Farmer works at [MailChimp](https://mailchimp.com) and occasionally blogs at [farmdawgnation.com](https://farmdawgnation.com).
-He's primarily a JVM developer, is learning Go and does agree that there are situations where that is the more sensible choice.
+He's primarily a JVM developer, is learning Go, and does agree that there are situations where that is the more sensible choice.